 -4°F (-20°C) is the minimum recommended temperature setting of the freezer compartment for normal ice production.

-If your freezer is set at a higher temperature, it will produce ice.
+If your freezer is set at a higher temperature, it will not produce ice.

 Making More Ice

 Having an automatic ice maker will make your daily life more convenient.
 Here are a few tips on how to get the most out of it.

 Ice-making stops when the bin gets full.
 If you need more ice, empty the ice bin into the extra container in the freezer and you are good to go.

 Sometimes the ice piles up near the top of the ice maker, causing it to sense the bin is full and stop making ice.
 Shake the bin to level the ice in it.

 If you think you'll need a lot of ice, turn on the ICE PLUS feature.
 This makes the compressor operate nonstop for three hours and increases ice production by 20%.

 Regulate the cube size by pressing the WATER AMOUNT SELECTION button.
 More water means bigger cubes, which need more time to become ice.